arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 The index hint is passed through to an internal `FOR` loop that is used for the lookup.
 Also see [`indexHint` Option of the `FOR` Operation](for.md#indexhint).

+Inverted indexes cannot be used for `UPSERT` lookups.

 ### `forceIndexHint`